top of page

 • Be a TEAM PLAYER

-you also have to have a personality that will take you from different businesses and clients, be able to fit in with different design teams and crews and liaise confidently with fellow suppliers that you will come into contact with as a freelance florist.
+You also have to have a personality that will take you from different businesses and clients, be able to fit in with different design teams and crews and liaise confidently with fellow suppliers that you will come into contact with as a freelance florist.

 You have to fit in as though you are part of that particular permanent team/crew.
-That way you will please your employer, you will work better with your fellow florists and floral designers and you will create for yourself, a great working relationship reputation.
+That way you will please your employer, you will work better with your fellow florists and floral designers and you will create for yourself, a great working relationship and reputation.
+This will then generate ‘word of mouth’ recommendations to help you find more work.

 I would advise that when starting out as a freelance florist, you should consider: